Hi, The problem i'm having includes 2 computers, 2 ethernet cables, and 1 modem.

 - My computer turns off automatically!
 (Solved) » Forum - Hardware

-- Can't exit Power saving mode (Solved) » Forum - Windows
+- Computer automatically restarts (Solved) » Forum - Windows

 By the way I When i had the old compaq computer hocked up to the vista (note the compaq is running windows xp sp2) everything worked fine and i could play games over the lan line without any computer shuting down.